zinh/zinh.github.io/_posts/2020-01-20-event-driven-with-ruby-fiber.markdown

 ~~~

 In our example, we have used `Fiber.yield`, it means halt the current fiber and return control to it's parent.
-So in our first `foo.resume`, it means that we want to run `foo` until the first `yield` point, then stop it.
+So in our first call of `foo.resume`, it means that we want to run `foo` until the first `yield` point, then stop it.
 After that, running `bar` until its first `yield` point then stop it.
 This explains our output.